Muhammed Lawal: Return to Impact Wrestling (2017)

-Major League Wrestling (2019–present)
+Major League Wrestling (2019–2021)

 On November 8, 2019, Mo wore an MLW shirt during his entrance to his final fight for Bellator.
 The following morning it was announced that he had signed an exclusive deal with the promotion and would be making his debut for the promotion at their next TV taping.
 He won his debut match for the promotion, which aired on their Thanksgiving episode of MLW Fusion via submission.
-His last match in MLW by now is dated November 10,2021 on the 8th episode of MLW Fusion ALPHA Series.
+His last match in MLW by now is dated November 10, 2021 on the 8th episode of MLW Fusion ALPHA Series.

+Bare-knuckle boxing

+In his bareknuckle boxing debut, Lawal was scheduled to face current BKFC Middleweight Champion David Mundell in a light heavyweight bout on September 13, 2024, at BKFC 66.
+However, Lawal withdrew from the bout for unknown reasons.

 Personal life

-Lawal's parents are immigrants from Nigeria.
+Lawal's parents are Muslim immigrants from Nigeria.
 Lawal was born in Murfreesboro, Tennessee.
 He has a younger brother named Abdullah and a younger sister named Aminat.
 The three were raised by a single mother, "My mom (Nike Rouseau) pretty much raised us all.
 My dad was never around."
 Muhammed's father committed suicide when Lawal was twenty years old.

 After his fight with Larkin, Lawal was diagnosed with Staphylococcus obtained from knee surgery.
 Lawal had a fever of 103 degrees, and the infection ate away at parts of his hip and legs, "I had this moment where I was like, man, I can see my hip bone.
 I was ripped still.
 I had an eight-pack.
 But there's my hip bone.
 I looked at my leg, and it looked like those zombies from The Walking Dead.
 I feel like I looked death in the face, and I survived."